 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome release blog entries and apply the necessary updates.
+US-CERT encourages users and administrators to review the Google Chrome blog entry and apply the necessary updates.

-Users and administrators are encouraged to review Ubuntu Security Notice USN-2147-1 and apply the appropriate update.
+Users and administrators are encouraged to review Adobe Security Bulletin APSB15-04 and apply the necessary updates.